gpii-ops/gpii-infra/gcp/README.md

 ### Interacting with an environment

 1. `rake display_cluster_info` shows some helpful links.
 1. `rake display_cluster_state` shows debugging info about the current state of the cluster.
-This output can be helpful when asking for help.
+This output can be useful when asking for help.
 1. `rake display_universal_image_info` shows currently deployed [gpii/universal](https://github.com/GPII/universal) image SHA and link to GitHub commit that triggered the build.
 1. `rake sh` opens an interactive shell inside a container on the local host that is configured to communicate with your cluster (e.g. via `kubectl` commands).
    * `rake sh` has some issues with interactive commands (e.g. `less` and `vi`) -- see https://issues.gpii.net/browse/GPII-3407.